 Agrimonia; Alchemilla xanthochlora; Betula; Crataegus monogyna; Filipendula ulmaria; Fragaria vesca; Geum; Helianthemum nummularium; Malus sylvestris; Potentilla; Prunus; Ribes; Rosa; Rubus; Salix cinerea; Sanguisorba; Spiraea.

-How this appareny polyphagy should be uderstood is not clear.
-Coleophora-larvae are quite agile, and can easily stray, possibly temporarily, onto a wrong hostplant.
+How this apparently polyphagy should be understood is not clear.
+Coleophora-larvae are quite agile, and can easily stray, possibly temporarily, onto a wrong host plant.
 Also confusion with Coleophora violacea cannot be excluded.

 Most larvae are full-grown in autumn (Emmet ao, 1996a).